Analysis of the interpolating currents of baryons: anomalous dimension: Acknowledgements

 \section{Acknowledgements}

 The authors are grateful to Prof. Zhi-Gang Wang for valuable discussions and to Prof. Wei Wang for constant encouragements.
-This work is supported in part by National Natural Science Foundation of China under Grant No. 12065020.
+This work is supported in part by National Natural Science Foundation of China under Grant No. 12065020, by China Postdoctoral Science Foundation under Grant No. 2022M72210.